Welcome to None For Me

 None For Me is a blog and growing community for people who are questioning their relationship with alcohol and looking for a different way forward.
 It exists for those who don’t quite fit inside traditional recovery models, especially people who have tried AA and walked away feeling misunderstood, unheard, or unconvinced.

 This space is not anti-AA.
-It’s simply honest about the fact that one size doesn’t fit everyone.
+It is simply honest about the fact that one size doesn’t fit everyone.

 The symbol used for None For Me reflects that idea.
 It resembles a stop button, a square inside a circle.
 It is intentional.
 This work is not about pausing, moderating, or negotiating endlessly with something that no longer fits.
 It is about stopping and choosing differently.
 The shape also reflects what many people feel in traditional recovery spaces, like a square peg in a round hole.
 If you have ever sensed that the system wasn’t built for you, that feeling is taken seriously here.